IGNF/myria3d/docs/source/tutorials/make_predictions.md

 To define an overlap between successive 50m*50m receptive fields, set `predict.subtile_overlap={value}`.
 This, however, comes with a large computation price.
 For instance, `predict.subtile_overlap=25` means a 25m overlap on both x and y axes, which multiplies inference time by a factor of 4.

+### Ignoring artefacts points during inference

+Lidar acquisition may have produced artefacts points.
+If these points were identified with one (or several) classification code(s), they can be ignored during inference.
+These points will still be present in the output cloud, but will not negatively disturb model inference.
+Note that they will still have class probabilities, obtained from their non-artefacts closest neighboors.

+In the configuration, data transforms are used to drop these points according to the `dataset_description.classes_to_drop` parameter.
+By default, `dataset_description.classes_to_drop=[65]` where 65 is the defaut code used to flag artefact.
+Note: you may need to use quotes when overriding this parameter via CLI.